-If You Are Non-Weight Bearing: You will use the crutches to make sure you Do Not step with or stand on your surgical leg at all for 14 days.
-Your foot may rest on the floor when you are standing still but you should not put more weight onto it.
+If You Are Non-Weight Bearing: You will use the crutches to make sure you Do Not step with or stand on your surgical leg.
+Dr. Pevny will give you a timeline on how long you will be non-weight bearing in your specific post op instructions.
+Your foot may rest on the floor in standing still but you should not put more weight onto it.